DigitTeaser/FunGuangzhou/README.md

 **The hierarchy of each card:**
 ![The hierarchy of each card](hierarchy_item.png)

 The key words of this project in Java will be ViewPager & CategoryAdapter, TabLayout & OnTabSelectedListene, AppBarLayout & addOnOffsetChangedListener, Animation & AnimationListener, RecyclerView & setOnItemClickListener.
-The Code explanation will be on my [blog](https://www.jianshu.com/u/34c036c6b183), go check that out.
+The Code explanation will be on my [blog](https://www.jianshu.com/p/d58ea44d7e1f), go check that out.

 Note:
 1. The images in the AppBar source: [German Kopytkov on Dribbble](https://dribbble.com/Kopytkov)
 2. The images in the Card are collected through Google Image Search.
 If there are any copyright violation, please contact me and I'll take them down.
+3. The style of the app is largely based on Google Trips App.

 This is a training project in Udacity's Android Basics Nanodegree program.
 Check out this and other courses here: https://www.udacity.com/courses/all